nakhani/My_HW/session14/README.md

 # Session 14

-In this session, I complete a **Spaceship GAME** which has below output:
+In this session, I completed a **Spaceship GAME** which has below output:

 <img src="photos\game.png" width="300">

-My program has below feature:
+My program has below features:

 - If bullets fired from a spaceship hit each enemy, you earn 1 point
 - If each enemy passes your territory, you lose one of your hearts
 - If you collide with each enemy, it is **GAME OVER**
 - If you lose your 3 hearts, it is **GAME OVER**
+- if you earn 10 points,you **WIN**